Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 On the way from downtown up to the Neka Art Museum, you’ll pass the Blanco Renaissance Museum.
 Big words for a rather mediocre venue.

-Having seen Blanco’s work I can assure you that this is one of those cases where westerners who are a small fish in a big pond in Europe or the US, suddenly have the opportunity to become a big fish in a small pond when coming to remote places.
+Having seen Blanco’s work I can assure you that this is one of those cases where westerners who are small fish in a big pond in Europe or the US, suddenly have the opportunity to become big fish in a small pond when coming to remote places.
 Never ever would Blanco have made it as an artist in Paris, Berlin, or New York.
 So, after having traveled around, he finally settled in Bali in 1952.

 The King of Ubud gave Blanco a piece of land to set up his home and studio.
 It lies idyllically at the confluence of two rivers from where you have grand views of Ubud’s sceneries.